 - Contact at least three sources;

-- Evaluate bidders’ response to your written specifications; and
+- Evaluate bidders’ responses to your written specifications; and

-- Determine most responsive and responsible bidder at lowest price.
+- Determine the most responsive and responsible bidder at the lowest price.

-The following steps are typically involved in a Formal Procurement:
+The following steps are typically involved in Formal Procurement:

 - Develop solicitation specifications;